 There’s no better time to explore the Forest of Bowland’s dark skies thanks to a national initiative that has recently given Gisburn Forest ‘Dark Sky Discovery Site’ status.
 Dark Sky Discovery Sites are recognised by the Dark Sky Discovery Partnership as places within the UK that are both dark and easily accessible, but where it is possible to observe the spectacle of the Milky Way or the constellations, such as Orion, with the naked eye.

-Astronomer Robert Ince will be running a series of events at Discovery site locations when glittering star clusters and magnificent constellations like Orion grace the sky, and when the Milky Way is overhead and meteor showers can put on an amazing show.
-Check the website for details.
+Astronomer Robert Ince runs events at Discovery site locations when glittering star clusters and magnificent constellations like Orion grace the sky, and when the Milky Way is overhead and meteor showers can put on an amazing show.